Skip to content

 The annual review habit

 Plug new numbers in every year.
 Income changes, expenses shift, markets move.
-A plan that isn't revisited quietly drifts out of date.
+A plan that isn't revisited drifts out of date.
 This tool is cheap to re-run — so re-run it.

 What this doesn't capture

 Real plans get re-run against new information every year or two.
 The result here is a reasonable direction, not a destination.
-Treat it as a starting point for thinking, not a commitment to a specific future.
+It is a starting point for thinking, not a commitment to a specific future.

 Example Scenario